-Security incidents are events that occur in an organization which can represent a security threat or an attack.
+Security incidents are events that occur in an organization which can represent a cybersecurity threat or an attack.
 Identifying incidents, and responding to them quickly, is a critical cybersecurity process.

 In this page you will learn about: